geoseiden/SecureMultiGate/README.md

 1. **Start the Server:** Run `python server.py` to start the server application.
 2. **Run the Client Application:** Execute `python client.py` to run the client application and initiate the authentication process.

-## Contributing

-Contributions to SecureMultiGate are welcome!
-If you would like to contribute, please fork the repository, make your enhancements, and submit a pull request.
-Be sure to follow the contribution guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 SecureMultiGate is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software under the terms of the license.